 Vehicle Permit Sonora (TIP)

-There is NO REQUIREMENT for Sonora Tourist Permit in San Carlos.
-The trip from the United States requires that foreigners obtain a tourist visa (FMM), but they are not a car permit if they are traveling by private automobile.
+There is NO REQUIREMENT for Sonora Temporary Import Permit (TIP) in San Carlos.
+The trip from the United States requires that foreigners obtain a tourist permit (FMM), but they are not required to obtian a car permit if they are traveling by private automobile.
 The requirement is only if you travel south of Guaymas.
 The area where these car permits are available is referred to as “El 21” as it is 21 kilometers from the border or at the border itself.

 The key is Highway 15.
 East of 15 in Sonora, get a Sonora-only permit (cheaper when you buy it at the Banjercito, but not when you buy online).
 So, there’s Baja and the Free Zone (half of Sonora – described above), and then there’s the other half of Sonora that qualifies you for a cheaper special permit, and finally the rest of Mexico.

-You may not need a Tourist Permit in Sonora, but you still need the usual paperwork: driver’s license, proof of car ownership, passport, mexican car insurance, etc.
+You may not need a Temporary Import Permit (TIP) for your car in Sonora, but you still need the usual paperwork: driver’s license, passport, FMM, proof of car ownership, passport, mexican car insurance, etc.